9darjun/Omicron-Twitter-Data-Topic-Modeling/README.md

 9. pyLDAvis (conda install -c conda-forge pyldavis)
 10. matplotlib (conda install -c conda-forge matplotlib)

+Download the omicron_tweets.csv data file from https://www.kaggle.com/shivamb/omicron-covid19-variant-tweets.
 In the third cell, replace the * with the location of the downloaded omicron_tweets.csv file on your device.